-We are party to employment agreements with each of our named executive officers other than Mr. Foley.
+We are party to employment agreements with each of our named executive officers.
 The material terms of these agreements are summarized below.
-Additional information regarding post termination benefits provided under these employment agreements and other agreements can be found under "-Potential Payments Upon Termination or Change in Control" below.
+Additional information regarding post termination benefits provided under these employment agreements and other agreements can be found under "- Potential Payments Upon Termination or Change in Control" below.